 Unmistakable (Unbreakable, 2007)

 A mid-tempo ballad that I loved from the moment I first heard it.
 I still enjoy the song as much as I did back then.
-It’s a pop mid-tempo ballad and probably one of my favorites.
+It’s probably one of my favorites.
 There’s so many songs it’s hard to choose a favorite, but this song has stuck with me ever since.
 They performed this song during the Unbreakable tour and you can see their performance from the O2 Arena below.
 Would love to hear them sing it now knowing that Nick’s voice has improved since 2008.

 Downpour (Unbreakable, deluxe edition, 2007)